tomchapin/koc-power-bot/readme.txt

 REVISION HISTORY:
 ----------------
+20110507a
+   *Finally fixed gifts acceptor(Credits to TexasT) *Added online status for city search
+   *Added support for rally point in other languages

+20110502a
+   *Fixes on transport timer
+   *Fixed reassign not sending out troops

 (SVN):

 20110501a:

    *Fixes on transport

    *Added reassign tab

    *Added Food alert

-   *Added toggle for defend status on tower alert *Used unixTime to handle transport and reassign interval *Added check on empty 'to' city on transport and reassign
+   *Added toggle for defend status on tower alert

+   *Used unixTime to handle transport and reassign interval

+   *Added check on empty 'to' city on transport and reassign

 20110423d:
    *Completed transport tab